Rybec/pyRTOS/README.md

 ### Size

 Because this is intended for use on microcontrollers, size is a serious concern.
 The code is very well commented, but this means that comments take up a very significant fraction of the space.
-As of this writing, the code is over 15KB, and on my Rotary Trinkey, it uses a total of 18KB.
-A version without the comments would probably only use 9KB or 10KB.
-Better yet, perhaps we need to start providing release packages that are compiled into .mpy files.
-I'll look into how to provide releases in Github and see if that is a reasonable option.
+We are releasing in .mpy format for Circuit Python now, which is cutting the size down to around 5KB.
+Maybe we should include a source version with comments stripped out in future releases.

 ## Notes